-The limit of Personal Income Tax (PIT) deduction was increased to CVE 100,000 (previously, CVE 75,000) in respect of amounts invested by taxpayers in each tax year in Retirement Savings Plans (RSP), Education Savings Plans (ESP) and Retirement/Education Savings Funds (R/ESP).
+The limit of Personal Income Tax (PIT) deduction was increased to CVE 100,000 (previously, CVE 75,000) in respect of amounts invested by taxpayers in each tax year in Retirement Savings Plans (RSP), Education Savings Plans (ESP), and Retirement/Education Savings Plans (R/ESP).

 Credit institutions with restricted authorisation

-Previously designated “international financial institutions” have been renamed to “credit institutions with restricted authorisation”.
-These are now subject to CIT at the rate of 10% (previously, 2.5%) – this rate shall apply up to 31 December 2021, and shall be levied on profits derived from activities carried out with non-resident entities.
-Profits realized by these entities from 1 January 2022 onwards shall be taxed at the standard rate in force in Cabo Verde.
+Previously designated 'international financial institutions' have been renamed to 'credit institutions with restricted authorisation'.
+These are now subject to CIT at the rate of 10% (previously, 2.5%); this rate shall apply up to 31 December 2021 and shall be levied on profits derived from activities carried out with non-resident entities.
+Profits realised by these entities from 1 January 2022 onwards shall be taxed at the standard rate in force in Cabo Verde.

 Effective 1 January 2019 onwards, the following exemptions previously granted to these entities have been revoked:

-- Exemption from Stamp Duty in all acts and operations carried out by those institutions, or in which their clients intervene and,
+- Exemption from stamp duty in all acts and operations carried out by those institutions or in which their clients intervene.

 The general Cabo Verde tax regime applies to new credit institutions with restricted authorisation, licensed from 1 January 2019 onwards.

-Restricted authorization banks already established and authorized to operate in the Cabo Verde financial system can request the Central Bank (Banco de Cabo Verde) to be transform into generic authorization banks up to 30 June 2019, and proceed in carrying out financial transactions with residents.
+Restricted authorisation banks already established and authorised to operate in the Cabo Verde financial system can request the Central Bank (Banco de Cabo Verde) to be transformed into generic authorisation banks up to 30 June 2019, and proceed in carrying out financial transactions with residents.

 Incentives for savings and credit cooperatives and microbanks

-- Exemption from CIT for a three-year period as from the start of their, from 1 January 2019 onwards; the exemption shall apply provided that there has been no distribution of profits or if profits have been reinvested in social projects carried out by non-profit organizations registered in the Non-Governmental Organizations’ platform;
+- Exemption from CIT for a three-year period from 1 January 2019 onwards; the exemption shall apply provided that there has been no distribution of profits or if profits have been reinvested in social projects carried out by non-profit organisations registered in the non-governmental organisations’ platform.

-- Exemption from customs duties on the import of materials and supplied to be used exclusively for their installation;
+- Exemption from customs duties on the import of materials and supplies to be used exclusively for their installation.

-- New passenger vehicles, intended for executive transport, carried out by the holders of the respective license and duly authorized by the General Direction of Road Transport;
+- New passenger vehicles intended for executive transport, carried out by the holders of the respective licence and duly authorised by the General Direction of Road Transport.

-- Heavy passenger vehicles, intended for school transport, duly equipped, comprising more than 23 seats including driver, when imported by educational entity duly authorized by the competent ministry, local authorities and public transporter, provided that those vehicles are duly licensed and authorized by the competent authorities.
+- Heavy passenger vehicles intended for school transport, duly equipped, comprising more than 23 seats, including driver, when imported by educational entity duly authorised by the competent ministry, local authorities, and public transporter, provided that those vehicles are duly licensed and authorised by the competent authorities.

 Incentives on the import of transport vehicles for tourists

-The exemption from customs duties, excise duty and VAT on the import of heavy passenger vehicles for collective transport of passengers, remains in force.
-Eligible transport vehicles must be duly equipped, aged not more than six years, comprising more than 30 seats including driver, intended for exclusive transport of tourists and baggage, when imported by companies holding a license and a tourist transport permit.
+The exemption from customs duties, excise duty, and VAT on the import of heavy passenger vehicles for collective transport of passengers remains in force.
+Eligible transport vehicles must be duly equipped, aged not more than six years, comprising more than 30 seats, including driver, intended for exclusive transport of tourists and baggage, when imported by companies holding a licence and a tourist transport permit.

 Incentives for Young Start-ups

-- Exemption from import duties on the import of raw and subsidiary materials, materials and finished and semi-finished products intended for incorporation into products manufactured within the scope of industrial projects; the incentive shall apply provided that the entities are certified and registered at the Industrial Registry, during the installation, expansion or remodeling phase;
+- Exemption from import duties on the import of raw and subsidiary materials, materials, and finished and semi-finished products intended for incorporation into products manufactured within the scope of industrial projects; the incentive shall apply provided that the entities are certified and registered at the Industrial Registry during the installation, expansion, or remodelling phase.

 - Reduction of 50% of the fees due on notarial acts and registrations due on the purchase and sale of real estate for the respective installation.